SpamixOfficial/blutils/README.md

 \*NOTE: All of these commands do what they are supposed to do.
 This can lead to **_destructive_** actions.\*

 **TREAT THESE COMMANDS AS YOU WOULD TREAT YOUR NORMAL COMMANDS!**

+# Compatibility

+While we strive to be **mostly** compatible with GNU coreutils, a lot of the options are considered bloat or edge-case.
+Because of that some options are gone to make maintaining and developing the codebase easier, while also bringing the benefit of smaller binary sizes.

 # Conributing